kaz-utashiro/App-Greple-xlate/examples/README.EN-US.md

 ### Using the DeepL API

 To translate using the API, the `deepl` command must be installed.
 Set the variable `USEAPI` and run make.
+However, you do not need the `deepl` command if you run on a Docker container.

     make USEAPI=yes

 When using the API, the maximum number of characters is set to 128K.
 The authentication key is set in the environment variable `DEEPL_AUTH_KEY`.
 Set environment variables such as `DEEPL_SERVER_URL` if necessary.

-## Variables used in make

-### DEBUG

-Turns on debug mode.

-### MAXLEN

-Set the maximum number of characters to process at one time.
+### Using the Docker container

+Run make with the variable `DOCKER` enabled.

+    make DOCKER=yes

-### USEAPI
+### `XLATE_OPT` variable

-Translate using the DeepL API.
+You can also specify options to give to the `xlate` command.

+For example, `make XLATE_OPT=-Dam100000' will allow you to run on Docker with the API and a character limit of 100,000 characters.

+## xlate script

+Originally, these files were created to be handled by a Makefile, but now the settings used there are more generic and are automatically handled by a script called `xlate`.
+Thus, the current Makefile simply calls the `xlate` command.
+The Makefile used by `xlate` is `. /share/XLATE.mk`.